-O VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS D80267-P74227 KEEP THIS PORTION I FOR YOU JR RECORD THIS PROX Y CAI RD IS VA ALID ON LY WHEN SIGNED AND DATED.
-DETACH ANI) RETURN THIS PO rtion onl MONROE CAPITAL CORPORATION Withhold To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the ıl THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH OF THE LISTED PROPOSALS.
-All All Except nominee(s), mark for All except and write the number(s) of the nominee(s) on the line below.
-9 \neg The election of the nominees listed below to serve as Class I Directors until their respective successors have been duly elected and qualified.
-0 0 0 - ı NOMINEES: 01) Thomas J. Allison 02) Robert S. Rubin For A Against Abstain To approve a proposal to authorize the Company, pursuant or warrants, options or rights to acquire its common stock of per share, subject to certain conditions as set forth in the pr 25% dilution to current investors not participating in the or during to he next to welve mor iths at a price below the Company's then current ne t asset value 0 0 0 In their discretion, the proxies are authorized to vote upon sincluding procedural matters and matters relating to the co such ot onduct her busin of the me ess as may eting. properly come before the meeting or any adjournn nent thereof, THIS PROXY IS REVOCABLE AND WILL BE VOTED AS DIREC "FOR" proposals 1 and 2.
-TED B Y THE UI NDERSIGN NED BELOW; where no choice is specified, it w ill be voted The undersigned acknowledges receipt from the Company before Statement for the Annual Meeting of Stockholders and the 2021 ore the Annua execution al Report 1 n of this pi to Stockho roxy of the Notice of Annual Meeting of Stockhold olders. ders, a Proxy Please sign exactly as your name(s) appear(s) hereon.
-When sign administrator, or other fiduciary, please give full title as such.
-Join personally.
+O VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS S: V08314-P91503 KEEP THIS PORTION I FOR YOU JR RECORD: THIS PROX Y CAF RD IS VA ALID ONI LY WHEN SIGNED AND DATED.
+DETACH AN THE DE CAPITAL CORPORATION BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" TH OF THE LISTED PROPOSALS.
+The election of the nominees listed below to serve as Class II Directors until their respective successors have been duly elected and qualified.
+For \All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+NOMINEES: 01) Jeffrey A. Golman 02) Jorde M. Nathan 03) Caroline B. Davidson For & Against Abstain To approve a proposal to authorize the Company, pursuant or warrants, options or rights to acquire its common stock of per share, subject to certain conditions as set forth in the property of the provided in the conditions as set forth in the property of the provided in the conditions of the provided in the provided in the conditions of the provided in the provide during t oxy stat ffering) such otl onduct o he next to tement (in her busing of the me welve mon ncluding th ess as may eeting. nths at a price below the Company's then current net nat the number of shares sold on any given date does r properly come before the meeting or any adjournme asset value not exceed ent thereof, 0 0 0 The R" proposals 1 and 2. undersigned acknowledges receipt from the Company beforement for the Annual Meeting of Stockholders and the 2022 ore the !
+Annua executior al Report n of this pr to Stockho roxy of the Notice of Annual Meeting of Stockholde olders. ers, a Proxy adm pers se sign exactly as your name(s) appear(s) hereon.
+When sign inistrator, or other fiduciary, please give full title as such.
+Joir onally.
 All holders must sign.
-If a corporation or partnership, p or partnership name by authorized officer. nt owne ers should l each sign Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corporation or partnership, partnership name by authorized officer. nt owne ers should l each sian) Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date